| |

 definition is found, and yet still generate an error if the document references

-an element like title
+an element like title without qualifying it (identifying

 the DTD to use for the definition).